Patsy Kelly: Personal life

-In January 1980, Kelly suffered a stroke while in San Francisco that caused her to lose the ability to speak.
+In January 1980, Kelly, while in San Francisco, suffered a stroke that caused her to lose the ability to speak.
 She was admitted to Englewood Nursing Home in Englewood, New Jersey, on the advice of her old friend Ruby Keeler, where she underwent therapy.

 Death

 On September 24, 1981, Kelly died of cancer at the Motion Picture & Television Country House and Hospital in Woodland Hills, California.
 Her funeral was held on September 28 at St. Malachy Roman Catholic Church in Manhattan.
 She is interred alongside her parents, John and Delia Kelly, in Calvary Cemetery in Queens, New York.

 For her contribution to the motion picture industry, she has a star on the Hollywood Walk of Fame at 6669 Hollywood Boulevard, right near Musso & Frank Grill.